thheller/calva-cljs-testbed/README.md

 All the code in that file is wrapped in a function that is immediately invoked, so it seems that the `goog.forwardDeclare` call is not at file scope, but that probably isn't the real problem here.

-If shadow-cljs is building the cljs-lib code, then it should be able to later compile the TS code that imports it, so maybe there's something we need to change with the way shadow-cljs builds the cljs-lib code, or there's something we need to change in the `:extension` build in `shadow-cljs.edn`.
+If shadow-cljs is building the cljs-lib code, then it should be able to later compile the TS code that imports it, so maybe there's something we need to change with the way shadow-cljs builds the cljs-lib code, or there's something we need to change in the `:extension` build in `shadow-cljs.edn` to make shadow-cljs bypass compiling the cljs-lib code, which seems like a redundant step anyway.